 Cyprus Children’s Fund

-This Foundation has a couple of different scholarship options for students who can prove that they have origins in Greece and/or Cyprus.
+This Foundation offers multiple different scholarship options for students who can prove that they have origins in Greece and/or Cyprus.
 Please visit their website for application details.

 Diversity Advancement Scholarship